Microsoft Announces A Mega USD 1 Bn Data Centre Investment In Kenya

 Subscribe to our newsletter

-Article Summary: Global tech company Microsoft has announced a USD 1 bn green geothermal-powered data centre in Kenya, one of the largest private sector investments in the country.
+Article Summary: Microsoft has announced a $1bn green geothermal-powered data centre in Kenya, one of the largest private sector investments in the country.
+The project, to be completed within two years, will power Microsoft's East Africa Cloud Region with 100% renewable energy and boost Kenya's digital network systems.

 Global tech company Microsoft has announced a USD 1 bn green geothermal-powered data centre in Kenya, one of the largest private sector investments in the country.
 The construction of the mega project will commence in Q3:2024 by G-42-an AI firm headquartered in UAE, and be completed within two years at the Kenya Electricity Generating Company (KenGen) Green Energy Park in Naivasha’s Olkaria-Nakuru County (130 Km from Nairobi County).